-As the key employer in our region, the Wujal Wujal Aboriginal Shire Council is dedicated to maximising opportunities for our community to gain employment on local council projects.
+As the key employer in our region, the Wujal Wujal Aboriginal Shire Council is dedicated to maximising opportunities for our people to gain employment on local council projects.

-From desk jobs and digital technology to in-country work and tourism, including with our respected Jabalbina Indigenous Rangers, there are many interesting roles in our local region.
+From desk jobs and digital technology to on-country work with our respected Jabalbina Indigenous Rangers, and tourism there are many interesting roles in our local region.

 Frequently asked questions: